YunYouJun/valaxy/packages/valaxy/src/client/src/pages/about.md

 ---
-title: About
+title: About Valaxy
 ---

-Check out the [GitHub repo](https://github.com/YunYouJun/theme-yun) for more details.
+Check out the [GitHub repo](https://github.com/YunYouJun/valaxy) for more details.